Hans Bredow: Biography

 On 16 November 1919 Bredow gave a speech about his vision of a nationwide wireless transmission of speech and music at Berlin's Urania, and in September 1923 the first German public broadcasting transmitter started operating in Berlin.
 In June 1926 Bredow left the Post administration and became chairman of the administrative board of the Reichs-Rundfunk-Gesellschaft (National Broadcasting Corporation), the federation of broadcasting companies in Germany.

 On 30 January 1933, the day of the Machtergreifung of the Nazis in Germany, Bredow submitted his resignation and was replaced by August Kruckow on 15 February 1933.
 Within the following month several employees of the Reichs-Rundfunk-Gesellschaft were arrested, and subsequently interned in the Oranienburg concentration camp.
 Bredow protested against these arrests in several telegrams addressed to President Paul von Hindenburg, Hermann Göring, Franz von Papen and Hitler himself.

 On 9 August 1933 Bredow sent a telegram to Hitler requesting the release of his former co-workers and explicitly asked to be treated like his colleagues in case they were kept in custody.
 Bredow was arrested on 25 October and kept in pretrial detention for 15 months.
 In a show trial he was accused of corruption; the initial sentence was revoked by the Reichsgericht in 1938.
 Bredow retired in 1939 and established a historical radio archive in Wiesbaden, which would become the predecessor of the German Broadcasting Archive.

-After World War II the Allies appointed him district president of Hesse-Nassau in Wiesbaden (May–September 1945).
+After World War II, the Allies appointed him as the Regierungspräsident of the Wiesbaden region (May–September 1945).
 From 1945 to 1953 Bredow was chairman of the supervisory board of the Buderus ironworks and the "Edelstahlwerke Röchling-Buderus" and a member of the supervisory board of Philipp Holzmann AG.
 Bredow made several proposals for the restructuring of broadcasting in Germany and was chairman of the administrative board of the Hessian Broadcasting Company from 1949 to 1951.

 Bredow died on 9 January 1959 in Wiesbaden.